-We estimate equation (14) separately for each 2-digit product, for a total of 96 different elasticities of substitution.
-Figure 2 illustrates the distribution of the estimates, and Table 2 shows descriptive statistics by broad groups of products.
-All elasticities are positive and 90 out of 96 coefficients are statistically significant at the 1 percent level.
-The majority of the estimates of the elasticity of substitution lies between 1 and 5.
-The product groups with highest substitution are Food Manufactures, Animal Products, and Vegetable Products, with average estimates of 9.8, 6 and 4.
-Groups with low estimated elasticity of substitution are Stone and Glass Products, Machinery and Electrical Machinery, and Transportation Equipment.
-The average of the 96 products is 3.3 and the median is 2.3.
+Graph shows the distribution of the estimates of the elasticity of substitution (σ) at the 2-digit level.
+There is a total of 96 estimates.

+4. Groups with low estimated elasticity of substitution are Stone and glass products, Machinery and electrical machinery, and Transportation equipment.
+The average over the 96 products is 3.3 and the median is 2.3.
 These numbers are in line with results in Broda and Weinstein (2006), who estimate a median elasticity of substitution of 2.2 for 3-digit products of the SITC classification.
-In